smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/01-FastAPI/README.md

 ### Receive the parameters for the prediction

-We have a basic endpoint for our API, but that is not very useful...
+We have a basic endpoint for our API but that is not very useful...

 Let's create a `/predict_fare` endpoint that will be used for the predictions.